Chestnut mushrooms or Agaricus bisporus are delicious, approachable and easy to prepare.

 - 1 clove garlic peeled

 - salt to taste

 - Rasp the garlic with the microplane into a small bowl.
 Zest the lemon into the same bowl and set aside.

 - Clean the mushrooms with a damp paper towel or brush to get rid of any dirt.
 Cut the mushrooms into quarters.

-- Get a big heavy bottomed pan hot.
-Add half of the butter and wait until the butter gets foamy.
-You want the butter to be foamy and just about to turn brown.
+- Get a big heavy-bottomed pan hot.
+Add half of the butter and wait until the butter gets foamy starts to turn brown.
 Add half of the mushrooms and continue to cook over medium-high heat.
 Turn them so they are all lying on a cut side.

 - Don't shake the pan at this stage too much and just let them brown and cook.
-Once they are brown, flip them to the brown the other cut side.
+Once they are brown, flip them to brown them on the other sides.
 Continue cooking until nicely browned on all sides.

 This post contains Amazon affiliate links to products I recommend.